-A seminar on the Skolt Saami history, cultural heritage and psychological support will be held in Inari, Finland on February 27–28, 2026.
-On Friday we provide you with an open-to-all, interesting and diverse spread of lectures and panel discussions by experts in their fields.
-The seminar is free of charge and open to everyone interested, and the working language is English with simultaneous interpretation to Finnish and Norwegian.
-The program starts at 11 am at the Sámi Cultural Center Sajos and ends at 6:15 pm.
-The seminar will continue at Youth and Holiday Centre Vasatokka on Saturday with a practical workshop intended for the Skolt Saami community members, where participants can delve into their own background and history through genealogy.
+A seminar on the Skolt Saami history, cultural heritage and psychological support was held in Inari, Finland on February 27–28, 2026.
+On Friday we provided an open-to-all, interesting and diverse spread of lectures and panel discussions by experts in their fields.
+The working language was English with simultaneous interpretation to Finnish and Norwegian.
+The seminar continued at Youth and Holiday Centre Vasatokka on Saturday with a practical workshop intended for the Skolt Saami community members, where participants couldn delve into their own background and history through genealogy.

 Below you can see the seminar program and more information on the lectures and presentators in English.
 A simplified schedule of the seminar can be downloaded below in Finnish, Norwegian and English.